ksu-cs-textbooks/cis308/content/1-chapter/1_4-userInput.md

 By putting the "/" in the format string, we specify that we expect the input to have a / there, but we don't wish to store it in a variable.

 `scanf` returns the number of variables that were correctly read in.
-If an error occurred during input, it returns the constant `EOF`.

 Here is an (incomplete) list of subtleties when using `scanf`:
 - In most cases, `scanf` skips whitespace.
 However, if you type a space (or tab or newline) where `scanf` expects a character,